 About

-Wasima Khan is a Pakistani-Dutch writer and poet.
+Wasima Khan is a writer and poet, born and raised in the Netherlands to Pakistani immigrants.
 She is the winner of the 2025 Willow Springs Surrealist Poetry Prize and the 2026 Blue Frog Flash Fiction Prize.
 Her work has appeared and is forthcoming in over a dozen U.S. literary journals, such as About Place Journal, Fourteen Hills, Redivider, Sky Island Journal, Santa Fe Literary Review, Hawai'i Pacific Review, and The Good Life Review, and has been nominated for Best New Poets 2026.
+She serves as a fiction reader for Electric Literature’s Recommended Reading.

 Her journalism has appeared in Dutch newspapers Trouw and de Volkskrant, as well as on the investigative platform Follow the Money.
 Previously, Wasima authored a law dictionary and worked as a law lecturer and legislative lawyer.
-She holds LL.M. degrees in Tax Law and Financial Law from Erasmus University Rotterdam.
+A first-generation college graduate, she holds a LL.B. degree in Tax Law and LL.M. degrees in Tax Law and Financial Law from Erasmus University Rotterdam.

 Interviews